-As we move away from their release date, we’re getting a lot of feedback from those who now own Apple’s flagship models.
+As we move away from their release date, we’re getting a lot of feedback from those who now own one of Apple’s new iPhone models.

 A lot of the feedback is good.
-These are powerful devices with outstanding cameras and they’re worth a look if you’re in the market for a new smartphone in late 2019.
+These are powerful devices with outstanding cameras and they’re worth a look if you’re in the market for a new smartphone in early 2020.

 They’re solid devices, but they aren’t perfect.
 We’re also getting a list of the hardware and software problems plaguing the new iPhones.

 We haven’t heard about any widespread “gate” issues yet, but we have heard about various bugs, performance issues, and issues with the design.
-We expect the list of iPhone 11 problems to grow as more people adopt these devices in the fall, particularly during the holiday season.
+We expect the list of iPhone 11 problems to grow as more people adopt these devices throughout the year.

 With that in mind, we want to take you through the most important things to know, right now, about iPhone 11, iPhone 11 Pro, and iPhone Pro Max issues.